ins1x/useful-samp-stuff/README.md

 ![SA:MP](https://www.sa-mp.com/images/logo.gif)

 Various useful filterscripts, includes and systems for [SA-MP](https://www.sa-mp.com/) multiplayer.
+The presented systems were developed or improved by me, and implemented in working projects.

 | Name | Description |
 | --- | --- |